zobairhas/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/44425379/176713636-67421df2-604b-4819-b02a-8f5a9940f22a.png)

-- Then I cleaned up the data and filtered the data by the amount of reviews and stars given by Amazon Vine Members and Non-Amazon Vine Members.
+- Then, I cleaned up the data and filtered the data by the amount of reviews and stars given by Amazon Vine Members and Non-Amazon Vine Members.

 ![image](https://user-images.githubusercontent.com/44425379/176714525-d6b8e338-2f66-4fc4-8f36-3f46454230bf.png)

 ![image](https://user-images.githubusercontent.com/44425379/176714562-dded9241-0a05-4dd0-9aee-27421aba6592.png)

-- After that I connected to an AWS RDS instance and added each "clean" DataFrame to its corresponding table.
+- Afterwards, I connected to an AWS RDS (cloud database) instance and added each "clean" DataFrame to its corresponding table.

 ![image](https://user-images.githubusercontent.com/44425379/176715338-a6af0bd9-0a7d-4552-823d-35f86ad41ae9.png)

+- Once I confirmed connection to the cloud database, I then linked AWS to my database in pgAdmin.
+I used basic SQL queries to make sure that data loaded correctly.

 ### Summary of Results